Congressional Prayer Room: Design

-An interfaith or non-partisan design was integral to the vision of the prayer room so that it could be used by any Senator or Representative regardless of his or her faith.
+An interfaith or non-partisan design was integral to the vision of the prayer room so that it could be used by any Senator or Representative regardless of their faith.
 To that end, an interfaith advisory committee was established, including the Chaplain of the Senate, the Chaplain of the House of Representatives, and since they were both Protestant, two additional members representing the Roman Catholic and Jewish faiths.

 The room includes a stained glass window of George Washington kneeling in prayer, with the words from Psalm 16:1, "Preserve me, O God, for in thee do I put my trust," and the words from President Abraham Lincoln's Gettysburg Address, "This Nation Under God".

 The designers of the Prayer Room felt that the image of Washington was particularly appropriate, given his words from his first inaugural address:

 "...it would be peculiarly improper to omit in this first official act, my fervent supplications to that Almighty Being who rules over the universe, who presides in the councils of nations, and whose providential aids can supply every human defect, that His benediction may consecrate to the liberties and happiness of the people of the United States, a Government instituted by themselves for these essential purposes, and may enable every instrument employed in its administration to execute with success the functions allotted to his charge."

 In addition to an open Bible, the simple furnishings include two prayer benches, six chairs, two candles, plants, and an American flag.
 The Congressional brochure notes the importance of both the symbolism and the color schemes employed in the Prayer Room:

 "On the altar, two vases constantly filled with fresh flowers tell of the beauty of God's world.
 At the right and left are two candelabra, each with the traditional seven lights.
 An American flag is at the right of the altar.
 In front of each candelabrum is a plain prie-dieu, or prayer bench, at which those who desire to do so may kneel.
 There are ten chairs facing the central window.
 The walls are pastel blue.
 The ceiling is the original painting, with cloud panels trimmed with gold.
 The rug is deep blue.
 The altar and prayer benches are of white oak.
 When illumined by the indirect lights of the shielded wall brackets, the room is a soft color harmony of blue and gold.
 Neither large enough for nor designed for a religious assembly, it is adequate for its avowed purpose --- a shrine at which the individual may renew his faith in his God and his loyalty to his country."